What we found

 The three guardrails together cost roughly 30% more engineering time than the "ship-fast-and-pray" approach.
 They prevent the catastrophic failures that get headlines.

-A surprising finding from our cost analysis: switching from Claude to GPT-4o-mini saves 10-30x on LLM cost.
-Switching from a poorly-designed 12-step Zapier workflow to a well-designed 4-step n8n workflow saves 80-95% on total cost (LLM + platform + maintenance).
+A surprising finding from our cost analysis: switching from a frontier LLM to a budget LLM saves 10-30x on LLM cost.
+Switching from a poorly designed 12-step Zapier workflow to a well-designed 4-step n8n workflow saves 80-95% on total cost (LLM, platform, and maintenance).

-The 4x-10x leverage from architecture decisions makes them the highest-impact thing operators can get right.
+The 4x-10x advantage from architecture decisions makes them the highest-impact thing operators can get right.

 The patterns that produce poor cost-per-outcome:

-1. **Stack of Band-Aids** — 9 Zaps where 1 well-designed workflow would do.
+1. Stack of Band-Aids: 9 Zaps where 1 well-designed workflow would do.
 We see this in every audit.
 Each Zap was built to solve a specific complaint; over 18 months, the stack accumulates.
 Cost: 5-10x baseline.
-2. **AI-as-Trigger** — using an LLM call as the initial trigger ("if the AI thinks this email is important, route it").
+2. AI-as-Trigger: using an LLM call as the initial trigger ("if the AI thinks this email is important, route it").
 Hallucination risk is now ops risk.
 Use rules to trigger, AI to decide content.
-3. **Set-and-Forget** — workflows shipped 18 months ago, no failure alerts, silently failing 12% of the time.
-The 12% becomes customer churn that nobody attributes.
-4. **Mystery Monolith** — 47-step single workflow owned by the founder, no comments, no tests.
+3. Set-and-Forget: workflows shipped 18 months ago, no failure alerts, silently failing 12% of the time.
+The 12% becomes customer churn nobody attributes.
+4. Mystery Monolith: a 47-step single workflow owned by the founder, no comments, no tests.
 Breaks once a quarter; business stops; founder fixes it.
-The single most-common pattern in SMBs we audit.
+The single most common pattern in SMBs we audit.

 The patterns that produce good cost-per-outcome:

-1. **One workflow per business event.** A new lead → one workflow.
-A new charge → another.
+1. One workflow per business event.
+A new lead is one workflow.
+A new charge is another.
 Don't conflate.
-2. **Branching with named paths.** Use Make's Router or n8n's Switch with labelled paths so future-you can debug.
-3. **Idempotency keys** for every external API write.
+2. Branching with named paths.
+Use Make's Router or n8n's Switch with labelled paths so future-you can debug.
+3. Idempotency keys for every external API write.
 Webhooks fire 1-3 times per event.
 Without idempotency, you triple-charge customers.
-4. **Failure alerts** on every workflow.
-Slack notification + a "needs review" sheet entry.
+4. Failure alerts on every workflow: a Slack notification plus a "needs review" sheet entry.
 Not optional.

 What this means for SMB automation procurement in 2026